InfinityXOneSystems/mcp-cleaned/CLOUD_RUN_DEPLOYMENT.md

 └── MCP Server (main_extended.py) - Imported

 All services merged into single process for Cloud Run efficiency.

+Note: "omni-gateway" is used here as the public service name and image tag; the repository and internal code paths retain the `mcp` naming for backward compatibility.
 ```

 ### Cost Optimization